-His sigh was felt, coming from his soul.
+His sigh came from his soul.
 He never planned on going back to work so soon, but he was called upon on an emergency.

 He’d made love to Nneoma just once, and each time he’d attempted touching her, she would give him excuses.
 For the entire three weeks he was home, he’d noticed the changes in his wife.

-She was excited about his callback to work.
-She’d lost her love for him and it didn’t surprise her.
+She was excited about his call back to work.
+She’d lost her love for him and it didn’t surprise him.

 Akwang had resumed his paternity leave, and as soon as Jackson went back to work, she went to see Akwang one evening.
 She’d missed him so much, and as soon as he opened the door and saw that she was the one, he kissed her lips passionately.

-“Gone back to work.”
-She said hastily as she pulled out her clothes.
+“Gone back to work,” she said hastily as she pulled off her clothes.
 She snuggled into his arms, giving a sigh of pleasure.
 When his lips touched her hair, she looked up, “When will your wife be back?”

 “She said she won’t be staying up to three months anymore.”

 “Because her mom couldn’t get a visa to join her.”

 “Oh,” her face flushed.
 She regretted asking the question at first.
 The thoughts of Editi coming back to have her husband made her grit her teeth in rage.
 Something primitive told her she was his woman, and that they’d just missed paths as soulmates who would have found themselves.
 She wanted to share the long cold nights with him.
 She wanted to be the only woman he was making love to and who would fill her bellies with babies that looked like him.
 Yet, she knew that in no time, Editi would be back, and it would be hard to see him.